 If you disagree with a decision you have received from NAV Klageinstans, Helseklage or a pension fund (including SPK and KLP), you can normally appeal the decision to the National Insurance Court.
 The appeal may be made only after you have exhausted all complaint procedures in the public authority or insurance fund that adopted the decision.

 An appeal to the National Insurance Court must be submitted to the public authority (usually NAV Klageinstans), or insurance fund, that made the decision you disagree with.
 That authority or fund will subsequently forward the appeal to the National Insurance Court, along with the case files.

 The case processing time in the National Insurance Court varies.
-Currently, the average case processing time is between seven and nine months.
+Currently, the average case processing time is between 11 and 13 months.
 Some cases take longer, and it is difficult to predict when a case will be decided.
 The National Insurance Court will normally give priority to the oldest cases.
 The case processing time is affected by, among other things, the number of cases received, the scope and nature of the case, the composition of the panel handling the case and the resources available at the National Insurance Court.